klequis/klequis.io/site/content/blog/ubuntu-vm-virtualbox/index.md

 ## Shared Folders

 > Note (15-Nov-19): This section had an error which is now corrected.
-It originally said to add yourself to 'vboxusers' instead of sboxsf.
+It originally said to add yourself to 'vboxusers' instead of vboxsf.

 Shared folders allow you to access files on the host's file system from the VM.
 My view is it's best to keep all files used in the VM on the host.
 By doing so, if the VM were to become unavailable your files are still safe.